-Upgrading your RAM is one of the best things you can do to improve the performance of your PC or Mac.
+When asking about what to look for in a gaming pc, RAM is one of the best things you can do to improve the performance of your PC or Mac and this is one of the most important things whether you are building your own, upgrading or buying one.
 Not too long ago though, a newer option has been hitting RAM modules and that’s RGB, and I was for one not incredibly impressed by this but I was open to the idea.
 With all these options and requirements, you may not know what RAM to select and I will help you.

 Today we are reviewing the Patriot Viper Gaming RGB DDR4 3200MHz 16GB Kit PVR416G320C6KW.
 This might be your next kit, or maybe not but in this review, we will be going through some of the features and performance of this kit.
 Before we get into the performance, let’s take a look at some of the specifications of the Patriot Viper Gaming RGB DDR4 3200MHz 16GB Kit.